jeryini/distributed-rss/README.md

     -threadsNum <arg>        number of active threads
    ```

+   If the user does not pass any arguments then the following default values are used:

-   Ofcourse one can run multiple main workers.
+   Of course one can run **multiple main workers**.

 ## TODO